uitsmijter/Documentation/content/interceptor/interceptor.md

 2. The AuthForward delegates the request to `Uitsmijter` first
 3. If the user is not logged in, a login mask is provided
 4. If the login fails, the AuthForward responds with an error code
-5. If the login succeeded, or the user is already logged in, Uitsmijter adds the JWT to the header and the AuthForwarder forwards the request to the resource server.
+5. If the login succeeds, or the user is already logged in, Uitsmijter adds the JWT to the header and the AuthForwarder forwards the request to the resource server.

 ## Login status

-The status whether a user is logged in or not is stored in a cookie that is strictly bound to the domain of the middleware.
-The domain must be set at tenant level, shown in the [example](/interceptor/examples) section.
+The status of whether a user is logged in is stored in a cookie that is strictly bound to the domain of the middleware.
+The domain must be set at the tenant level, as shown in the [example](/interceptor/examples) section.
-Inside the cookie there is an encoded JWT stored.
+An encoded JWT is stored inside the cookie.
 This JWT will be added to the `Authorization` header for every request.

 > **In your application:**